Apply to the MFA Programs at CIIS

 If you have studied abroad as part of a degree received in the United States or Canada (i.e. transfer credits from abroad), no WES evaluation is needed - provided these units are showing on your US/Canadian degree transcript.
 If you wish to receive transfer units for any courses earned outside of the United States/Canada that are not showing on a US/Canadian degree transcript, we do need a foreign credential evaluation for these courses.

 CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
 The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2019-2020.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-Apply for the Fall 2019 semester by July 15, 2019 via this application link below.
+Apply for the spring 2020 semester by October 15, 2019 via this application link below.
 Start the Diversity Scholarship application now!

 If you have any additional questions about admissions, please contact our admissions counselor: